nbeguesse/uploads/doc/build_ios.md

 `sudo cordova build ios`

+Open platforms/ios/MonroneyLabels.xcodeproj

 Select Target > General and change package name to com.qrvin.
 Change version number if necessary.

 Product > Archive

 Select the archive (in organizer window) and choose "Validate..." then "Submit to App Store..."

 Builds appear in App Store after a couple of minutes.
+Log in to iTunes Connect and publish the build.

 To make screenshots, open Firebug and do